Dobby233Liu/TheShittyWebBrowser/README.md

 # Where i can download ?

-You can download directly from the website ! (https://thimbleprojects.org/t3nt/303256) or , use the Dropbox link in the Releases.
+You can download directly from this website: (https://thimbleprojects.org/t3nt/303256), or use the Dropbox link in the Releases.

-# Chrome's telling me it's a virus !
-Is it safe , really ?
+# Chrome's telling me it's a virus!
+Is it safe, really ?

-Yes.
+Yeah.

 # The setup file has been detected as virus in my antivirus !
 Is it safe ????111!!!

-Some antiviruses (SentinelOne and Alibaba) detect it as malware.
-Actually , it's safe.
+Some antiviruses (SentinelOne and Alibaba, 360???) detect it as malware.
+Actually, it's safe.

 # Why it doesn't support CSS ?

 Told you it was based in IE...

+# WAT?
+NOT Q&A CAN HELP M???
-Contact me on Discord : Tent#1619
+If you want, Contact me on Discord: Tent#1619